qmudassar/ES-CSA/README.md

 - At least **16GB RAM** (Recommended: **32GB+ or a Cloud GPU**)
 - CUDA-enabled **NVIDIA GPU** (For optimal performance)
 - Ubuntu/Linux/macOS (Windows supported but not optimized)
-- Packages listed in requirements.txt
+- Python packages/dependencies listed in requirements.txt file.

 To install all dependencies at once, run -> "pip install -r requirements.txt"